Wunderfitz/harbour-fernschreiber/README.md

 You get the Telegram API ID and hash as soon as you've registered your own application on [https://my.telegram.org](https://my.telegram.org).

-Moreover, you need to have a compiled version of [TDLib](https://github.com/tdlib/td) in the sub-directory `tdlib`.
+Moreover, you need to have a compiled version of [TDLib 1.7](https://github.com/tdlib/td) in the sub-directory `tdlib`.
 This sub-directory must contain another sub-directory that fits to the target device architecture (e.g. armv7hl, i486).
 Within this directory, there needs to be a folder called `lib` that contains at least `libtdjson.so`.
 For armv7hl the relative path would consequently be `tdlib/armv7hl/lib`.

 ## Debug
 Fernschreiber does only output a few TDLib messages by default.
 To get its own debug log messages, you can either run a debug build to see all of them or use the environment variable `QT_LOGGING_RULES` to specify/filter which messages you'd like to see.